brahmafear/MySensors_Node/README.md

 **PWM Output**

 MySensors_Node_Sensor_Pwm takes either 8 or 6 initialization parameters.
+Primarily intended for use as a dimmable light but could possibly be used for servo control.
   * Sensor ID -- the child id of this sensor / actuator
   * Sensor type -- the type from MySensors library, defaults to S_DIMMER
   * Message type -- the message type associated with above type, defaults to V_PERCENTAGE